Editor’s Note: This post was originally published in August 2015 and was updated for accuracy and comprehensiveness on April 20, 2018.

 How to Be Inviting in eCommerce

-When it comes to ecommerce, an inviting web store looks professional and it all starts with your homepage.
-This is something I’m pretty passionate about, so feel free to check out my article on 10 tips you can use to create a professional looking homepage if you’re not sure how to get started.
+When it comes to ecommerce, an inviting web store looks professional and that starts with having a beautiful homepage.
 Basically, you just want to avoid having your site look like the one below:

 A clean ecommerce site follows three simple rules: keep your design simple, use clean graphics, and avoid conflicting colors.
 If you follow these three rules, your website design is off to a great start and you’re that much closer to offering an inviting ecommerce experience!